 Most people immediately associate Colorado with winter sports, but summer is really the secret season in Denver.
-While you certainly can hightail it up to the mountains to bike, hike, and raft to your heart’s content, Denver has plenty of city-centric activities to keep you entertained and help beat the heat.
+While you certainly can hightail it up to the mountains to bike, hike, hot springs hop, and raft to your heart’s content, Denver has plenty of city-centric activities to keep you entertained and help beat the heat.
 You can always find some type of festival or special events going on, but here are a few of the staple Mile High must-dos in the summer months.

 Grab 10-16 of your closest friends for a DIY bike tour around the city.
 Known as a “bar cycle” this quirky contraption was invented in Europe and is entirely pedal-powered, making it one of the most fun ways to bar hop and burn some calories.
 There are three routes available around LoDo, South Broadway, and Uptown, but which bars you stop at is completely up to you (along with DJ capabilities).